 The transition from the non-supervised state to the

-supervised one occurs when a SupervisorCandidate
+supervised one occurs when a SupervisorCandidate request is

 received from a trusted client.
 The transition from the